Wembley Arena: History

 When the venue was known as the Empire Pool, it hosted the annual NME Poll Winners Concerts during the mid-1960s.
 Audiences of 10,000 viewed acts like the Beatles, Cliff Richard & The Shadows, the Monkees, the Hollies, Dusty Springfield, Joe Brown & the Bruvvers, and Dave Dee, Dozy, Beaky, Mick & Tich.
 The individual performances were then finished by a famous personality joining the respective performer on stage and presenting them with their award.
 The Beatles were presented with one of their awards by actor Roger Moore, and Joe Brown was joined on stage by Roy Orbison who presented him with his own award.
 These ceremonies were filmed, recorded and later broadcast on television.

-Musical acts who subsequently performed there include Led Zeppelin (who played a special two night "Electric Magic" concert during their 1971 Winter Tour; the poster for the event, designed by Steve Hardcastle, sold on the night for 30p, has become a collector's item, fetching over £500 at auction), T. Rex (whose Ringo Starr-directed documentary film Born to Boogie is centred on a 1972 concert at the Empire Pool), Genesis, The Faces supported by the Pink Fairies and the New York Dolls (days prior to the death of drummer Billy Murcia), David Bowie, the Rolling Stones, Bon Jovi, INXS, Pink Floyd (who played there on their 1974 British Winter tour and 1977 "In the Flesh" tour), Roxy Music (played two nights there - 17 & 18 October 1975 - on their Siren tour), The Eagles (on their Hotel California 1978 tour), The Electric Light Orchestra played a then record of 8 consecutive nights in 1978, the Grateful Dead, Dire Straits (who played there on their "Brothers In Arms" tour in 1985 (13 consecutive nights) and "On Every Street" tour in 1991), Status Quo, Queen and the Who.
+Musical acts who subsequently performed there include Led Zeppelin (who played a special two night "Electric Magic" concert during their 1971 Winter Tour; the poster for the event, designed by Steve Hardcastle, sold on the night for 30p, has become a collector's item, fetching over £500 at auction), T. Rex (whose Ringo Starr-directed documentary film Born to Boogie is centred on a 1972 concert at the Empire Pool), Genesis, The Faces supported by the Pink Fairies and the New York Dolls (days prior to the death of drummer Billy Murcia), David Bowie, the Rolling Stones, Bon Jovi, INXS, Pink Floyd (who played there on their 1974 British Winter tour and 1977 "In the Flesh" tour), Roxy Music (played two nights there in October 1975 – on their Siren tour), The Eagles (on their Hotel California 1978 tour), The Electric Light Orchestra played a then record of 8 consecutive nights in 1978, the Grateful Dead, Billy Joel (on his An Innocent Man tour in 1984), Dire Straits (who played there on their Brothers in Arms tour in 1985 (13 consecutive nights) and "On Every Street" tour in 1991), Status Quo, Queen, and The Who.

 Renovation

 The venue was renovated, along with Wembley Stadium, as part of the early-21st-century regeneration of the Wembley Park area.
 The arena was closed for fourteen months, starting in February 2005, for a refurbishment costing £35 million; events were moved to a neighbouring temporary 10,000-seat venue, the Wembley Arena Pavilion.
 The new arena opened to the public on 2 April 2006, with a concert by Depeche Mode.
 The temporary pavilion was moved to Attard, Malta, opening as the permanent Malta Fairs & Conventions Centre in December 2006.

 In September 2013, it was announced that AEG Facilities had signed a 15-year contract to operate the arena.
+Wembley Arena was inherited by ASM Global following its formation on 1 October 2019, when AEG Facilities and SMG merged.
+Following the acquisition of ASM Global by Legends, the venue has been operated under the Legends Global brand since December 2025.
+Legends Global is the trading name of a group of companies, including Legends Global Facilities, a company registered in England and Wales with company number 7393342 whose registered office is at Manchester Arena, Hunts Bank Approach, Manchester, M3 1AR.